 When I was a child I used to watch fairy tales on TV every Christmas season.
 Generally these movies were taken in Czech Republic.
 Many years later I still remember the plots of these tales like ‘Three hazelnuts for Cinderella’, ‘Pan Tau’, and ‘Arabela’.
 What about your memories?

 Even though many people call this an astronomical clock, it is just a clock.
-The clock reminds of an episode of the Thirty Years’ War, when people of Brno ended a siege by pretending a wrong time of day.
-Every day at 11:00 am a marble emerges from one of four openings and can be caught by a lucky spectator.
+The clock refers to an episode of the Thirty Years’ War when the people of Brno ended a siege by pretending a wrong time of day.

-If one dare to look through open doors of buildings built in 19th century one often get awarded by seeing wonderful ceilings and staircases.
-For example I saw this wonderful ceiling behind a door in Brno, Czech Republic.
+If one dares to look through open doors of buildings built in the 19th-century, one often get awarded by seeing wonderful ceilings and staircases.
+For example, I saw this wonderful ceiling behind a door in Brno, Czech Republic.